tvoisin/EntityFramework-Plus/index.md

 							</div>
 							<a href="mailto:info@zzzprojects.com"><i class="fa fa-users fa-5x"></i></a>
 							<div class="card-block">
-								<p class="card-text">Email our team for any type of questions.
+								<p class="card-text">Email our team for any questions.
 We love to hear from you!</p>
 								<a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>
 							</div>
 						</div>